 Apparently 75% of all snacking is emotional – something we learn from a young age, when we were rewarded with a sweet treat for being good.
 This continues into adulthood and whether we’ve had a bad day, are suffering period cramps or just want to reward ourselves for doing something good, it’s easy to fulfil those emotions with food.
 The secret to recognising these cravings is to try and see what else is going on in your life.
 If you're feeling lonely for example, instead of picking up phone and ordering in a large pizza, why not phone some friends instead and have a nice chat?

 It’s your genes

-For some of us, the fact that we can’t resist a Krispy Kreme doughnut is all due to DNA.
-A recent Italian study discovered 17 genes related to liking certain foods including bacon, coffee, dark chocolate, ice cream and, white wine.
-Now you know you can totally blame your Chenin Blanc addiction on your parents…
+For some of us, the fact that we can’t resist a delicious slab of fruit and nut is all due to DNA.
+An Italian study discovered 17 genes related to liking certain foods including bacon, coffee, dark chocolate, ice cream and white wine.
+Now you know you can totally blame your sugar addiction on your parents.